abubnov/selenium-maven-testng-pagefactory/README.md

-•	Download the zip or clone the Git repository
+*	Download the zip or clone the Git repository.

-•	Unzip the zip file (if you downloaded one).
+*	Unzip the zip file (if you downloaded one).

-•	Open Command Prompt and Change directory (cd) to folder containing pom.xml
+*	Open Command Prompt and Change directory (cd) to folder containing pom.xml.

 ```
 	cd selenium-maven-testng-pagefactory

 ```

-• 	Type from command line for running tests in
+* 	Type from command line for running tests in

 ```